mezcel/printf-time/README.md

 *Why C ?*

-Just for the portability between Cpp and C#, and the bare bones simplicity in scope the C language targets its results for.
-My motivation was also for legacy and historical nostalgia too.
+Just for the portability between Cpp and C#.

 #### Feature algorithms: